f3rs3n/VREC-dat-filter/README.md

 3. Fetching the recommended game titles from all existing/valid URLs found (targeting `wikitable` structure).
 4. Parsing your input DAT file (validating it has a `<datafile>` root element).
 5. Cleaning both the web titles and the DAT titles (removing common tags like `(USA)`, `[Europe]`, parentheses content, most punctuation).
-6. Comparing the cleaned DAT titles against the cleaned web titles using fuzzy matching (specifically, the `'token_set_ratio'` algorithm from `thefuzz` library) with a configurable similarity threshold (`--threshold`).
+6. Finding all potential matches where a cleaned DAT title has a similarity score >= `--threshold` compared to a cleaned web title, using the `fuzz.WRatio` algorithm.
+7. For each web title, selecting the single **best** matching DAT game (highest score) from the potential matches found in the previous step.
+8. Adding special handling to keep all discs (`(Disc 1)`, `(Disc 2)`, etc.) if the best match selected was `(Disc 1)` and other discs of the *exact same base name* were also potential matches.
-7. Generating a new, filtered DAT file containing only the games that matched the web list criteria, updating the DAT header information in the process.
+9. Generating a new, filtered DAT file containing only the selected best-matching games (and their associated discs), updating the DAT header information in the process.
-8. Generating separate CSV files for each source URL successfully processed, listing any recommended titles from that specific URL that were *not* found with sufficient similarity in your DAT file.
+10. Generating separate CSV files for each source URL successfully processed, listing any recommended titles from that specific URL that did *not* result in a game being kept in the final DAT.
-9. Displaying status messages using standard Python `logging`.
+11. Displaying status messages using standard Python `logging`.
 Console output is colored (via `coloredlogs`) and formatted without timestamps by default (`LEVEL: Message`).
 An optional log file captures detailed DEBUG-level logs with timestamps.
 Progress bars (`tqdm`) are shown during lengthy operations.

 ## 2. Input File Recommendations (1G1R DATs)

 For the best results with this script, it is **highly recommended** to use a **"1 Game 1 ROM" (1G1R)** style DAT file as your input.

 ### What are 1G1R DATs?
-Standard DAT files from sources like Redump or No-Intro often list multiple versions of the same game (regions, revisions, etc.).
+Standard DAT files from sources like Redump or No-Intro often list multiple versions of the same game.
 A 1G1R DAT file aims to include only one "best" or preferred version of each unique game, usually prioritizing your preferred region(s) and the latest official revision, removing most duplicates.

 ### Why use 1G1R with this script?
 -   **Fewer Duplicates:** Reduces the chance of multiple entries in your DAT file matching the same recommended title.